SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

    A failable initializer can also delegate to a nonfailable initializer.
-   Use this approach if you need to need to add a potential failure state to an existing initialization process that does not otherwise fail.
+   Use this approach if you need to add a potential failure state to an existing initialization process that does not otherwise fail.

 The example below defines a subclass of ``Product`` called ``CartItem``.